atsushieno/aap-core/README.md

 This library provides AudioPluginService which is mandatory for every AAP (plugin), as well as some hosting functionality.

-### androidaudioplugin-ui-traditional and androidaudioplugin-ui-compose
+### androidaudioplugin-ui-compose

-It is supposed to contain code to achieve basic plugin listing.

-It can be used as your plugin's main launcher activity.
+`androidaudioplugin-ui-compose` module contains `PluginListActivity` which can be used as a launcher activity by any audio plugin application.

+It lists the plugins within the package, and when selected it can perform applying it to either some MIDI sequence or some wave inputs.

-The former is based on traditional constraint layout, and the latter is based on Jetpack Compose.
+The UI is based on Jetpack Compose.

-(They depend on `androidaudioplugin-samples-host-engine` internal component to provide in-app plugin preview (tryout) feature which will be rewritten at some stage.)
+(It depends on `androidaudioplugin-samples-host-engine` internal component to provide in-app plugin preview (tryout) feature which will be rewritten at some stage.)

+It is also used by samples/aaphostsample that lists **all** plugins on the system.

 ### androidaudioplugin-midi-device-service and aap-midi-device-service